Dzvezdana/pydata_workshop_september2025/README.md

 This workshop was set up by Dana Arsovska ([Git](https://github.com/Dzvezdana), [LinkedIn](https://www.linkedin.com/in/dana-arsovska/)) and Marc Duiker ([web site](https://marcduiker.dev/)).

-All code samples shown in this workshop is available in the [Dapr Agents repository](https://github.com/dapr/dapr-agents/tree/main) in the quickstarts folder.
+All code samples shown in this workshop are available in the [Dapr Agents repository](https://github.com/dapr/dapr-agents/tree/main) in the quickstarts folder.
 Give this repo a star and clone it locally to use it as reference material for building your next Dapr Agents project.

 You can also check out the free [Dapr Agents Course at Dapr University](https://www.diagrid.io/dapr-university).

-If you doing this workshop at home and you have any questions join [Dapr's Community Discord channel](https://dapr.io/community/).
+If you are doing this workshop at home and have any questions, joi [Dapr's Community Discord channel](https://dapr.io/community/).

 Thank you for joining and participating in our workshop! ✨🎉